MarkPearlCoZa/Blog_General/_posts/2016-10-04-Understanding-Coupling-and-Cohesion-In-Software-Design.md

 category: Misc
 ---

-In software, most conversations regarding design have a foundation based on the concepts of coupling and cohesion.
+In software most conversations regarding design have a foundation based on the concepts of coupling and cohesion.
 Having a deep understanding of what coupling and cohesion mean are key to having better conversations on design.

 Recently I heard two great talk's that made mention of the concepts of coupling and cohesion.
 The first talk was by [Kent Beck on Software Design](http://blog.markpearl.co.za/Software-Design-Why-When-How) where he briefly explained how he understands coupling.